 - At the Top Hierarchy is MBA – The corporate culture is changing.
 There was a time when the Chief Financial Officer used to get the top boss job.
 If it was a manufacturing company, then the production head due to his technical expertise used to get the coveted position of the CEO.
 But today, the trend is to put the MBA manager in the top slot because of their ability of bird’s eye view.
 Due to this discernible view, they are entrusted with the role of steering the ship in the right direction.

-- Confidence Building – The personality development leads to a high level of confidence.
+- Confidence Building – Personality development leads to a high level of confidence.
 Having high confidence is the gateway to career success.
 The present-day corporate scenario demands self-esteem and the ability to instill confidence in others.
-These include internal colleagues, superiors as well as external customers, partners, etc. For them to have confidence, first, the self-confidence should be inculcated.
+These include internal colleagues, superiors as well as external customers, partners, etc. For them to have confidence, first, self-confidence should be inculcated.
 This is where having an MBA helps.

 - Entrepreneur Abilities – There is many a scene in the current era of digital start-ups, who are fired up with the zeal of setting up their organizations.
 This becomes much easy if there are experience and background in working in the corporate sector.
 Additionally, an MBA degree helps in acquiring the technical and theoretical knowledge of subjects like Marketing, Human Resources, Operations, Project management, and channel management.

 - Subject Specialization – As the economy of any nation expands, more and more sectors are added to it.
 The growth of a particular sector is a corollary to the expansion of another sector.
-An MBA course imparts skills as per the contemporary needs.
-It specializes in subjects like – Marketing, Finance, HR, Operations & Systems Management, Forensics & Corporate Fraud, Business Analytics etc. This creates specialized management professionals who are employed for the specific verticals.
+An MBA course imparts skills as per contemporary needs.
+It specializes in subjects like – Marketing, Finance, HR, Operations and Systems Management, Forensics and Corporate Fraud, Business Analytics etc. This creates specialized management professionals who are employed for specific verticals.

 - Branding and Advertising- There is no doubt on the fact that brand management, through advertising via the various forms of media, has become a specialized field after numerous MBA schools and colleges springing up across the globe.
 Product branding and promotion as of today is a research and scientific subject.